hmeyer/qtmium/README.md

 You will need Python Open Cascade - http://www.pythonocc.org/

-sudo apt-get install python-qt4 pyqt4-dev-tools python-qscintilla2
+sudo apt-get install python-qt4 pyqt4-dev-tools python-qscintilla2 python-argparse

 There seems to be a bug that will produce an error message when you start qtmium the first time.